tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 ## Use cases
 Instance mix is ideal for scenarios where flexibility and cost optimization are key.
 Common use cases include:

-- Running cost-sensitive workloads that can leverage multiple Spot VM sizes to minimize expenses.
+- Running cost-sensitive workloads that can use multiple Spot VM sizes to minimize expenses.
 - Gradually adopting newer VM generations, such as D32sv5 and D32sv6, while continuing to utilize existing older VMs in the same series.
 - Supporting workloads with a primary or preferred VM size, while having fallback or secondary VM sizes available for added flexibility.
 - Ensuring high availability and reliability by distributing a diverse mix of VMs across Availability Zones and Fault Domains, especially during periods of high demand.